Anushka3174/CarRental/README.md

 It is a Node.js Express app which makes Trinsic Credential API calls.

 ## Use Case
-This sample is to simulate a request of proof for web authentication
+This sample is to simulate a request of proof for driving license verification.

 ## Prerequisites:
 - [npm](https://www.npmjs.com/get-npm)